AirsoftPlay airsoft at Paintball Place Northgate (Kreature). A challenging experience that will change your gaming experience

-Kreature Paintball is NOT responsible for loss, damage or injury, even death should it occur at an event.
+KREATURE paintball are not responsible for loss, damage or injury, even death should it occur at an event.
 Players are responsible for themselves and play at their own risk.
-Minors [under 18] play at the expressed consent of their parents or guardians.
-We often play in dangerous areas (damaged buildings or thick fields) so you have been warned to take safety seriously as players have been known to stand on rusty nails, have walls break on them and or be bitten by creatures (snakes have been seen), while these events are few and far between, be careful!
+Minors [under 18] play at the expressed consent of their parents and/ or guardians.
+We often play in dangerous areas (damaged buildings or thick fields) so you have been warned to take safety seriously as players have been known to stand on rusty nails, have walls break on them and or be bitten by bugs, while these events are few and far between, be careful!

 REMEMBER: DO UNTO OTHERS AS YOU WOULD HAVE THEM DO UNTO YOU!